Seedmanc/Tumblr-image-sorter/README.md

 PixelUnion Fluid is very weird and I coudln't find enough blogs using it to test all features.
 The Minimalist theme might miss the saved images indication feature.

-Themes with inbuilt flash content such as music players are not supported.
-It seems that flash presence makes flash cookies DB unable to load.
-There is a chance that it might be not an issue of my script but rather of the flash cookies themselves.
-So far I have no idea how to fix this, but such themes are a minority anyway.
+Themes with inbuilt WikPlayer are not supported.
+It seems that said player wraps the entire page into an iframe hosted elsewhere which breaks things.
   Blogs with password-only access or custom domains aren't supported either due to API limitations.

 ## Additional features